adamdehaven/perfect-pullquotes/readme.txt

 Minor update for performance improvements.

 == Upgrade Notice ==

+= 1.7.1 =
+MAJOR UPDATE: Changes shortcode FROM [pullquote] TO [perfectpullquote].
+Shortcodes in all existing posts will need to be updated to [perfectpullquote].
+See http://adamdehaven.com/blog/2015/05/easily-add-pullquotes-to-your-wordpress-posts-with-my-perfect-pullquotes-plugin/ for more information

 = 1.7 =
 MAJOR UPDATE: Changes shortcode FROM [pullquote] TO [perfectpullquote].
 Shortcodes in all existing posts will need to be updated to [perfectpullquote].
 See http://adamdehaven.com/blog/2015/05/easily-add-pullquotes-to-your-wordpress-posts-with-my-perfect-pullquotes-plugin/ for more information